annabelelizabethwhipp/Programming-for-Social-Sciences-Project/README.md

 11. The agents are displayed statically on a map, the colour of the agents is turned to white when they reach their home.

-12. The desnity map saves to a csv file.
+12. The density map saves to a csv file.